z64/odin-bootstrap/README.md

 ## Linux

-The following runtime dependencies are required for Odin to run:
+The following runtime dependencies are required for Odin distributables to run:

 - Clang in `PATH`
 - CXXABI v1.3.13+
 - GLIBC v2.34+
 - GLIBCXX v3.4.30+

+These version requirements are a side-effect of building on an Ubuntu 22.04 image in GitHub Actions.
+If you don't have at least these versions available, consider using the `bootstrap_llvm.sh` yourself.

 ### Debian 12+ (Bookworm) / Ubuntu 22.04+